Infrastructure-AsCode/hub-spoke-vwan/docs/labs/lab-01/index.md

 ![connected](../../assets/images/lab-01/vpn-connected.png)

-Under the `Connected properties` you can find what is your VPN IP Address and what VPN routes are available.
+Under the `Connection properties` you can find what is your VPN IP Address and what VPN routes are available.
 You will get the same VPN IP Address if you run `ipconfig` command in your terminal.

 ```powershell
 ipconfig